Abby Lee Miller Q&A Tour: ‘Dance Moms’ Alum Charges Fans $65 To Find Out Why She Left Lifetime Series

 “I don’t have a problem working with any kid, I love children and have dedicated my life to making other people’s children successful!
 I JUST HAVE A PROBLEM WITH BEING MANIPULATED, DISRESPECTED, AND USED – DAY IN AND DAY OUT BY MEN WHO NEVER TOOK A DANCE LESSON IN THEIR LIVES AND TREAT WOMEN LIKE DIRT!”

 Following Abby Lee Miller’s surprising exit, fans of Dance Moms thought that this would be the end for the show.
-However, it did not take before Lifetime announced that Dance Moms would go on with or without Miller.
+However, it did not take long before Lifetime announced that Dance Moms would go on with or without Miller.
 Just a day after the ALDC coach’s announcement, Entertainment Tonight reported that Lifetime has already found a replacement.
 Dancing with the Stars pro Cheryl Burke, who was on 19 seasons of DWTS, will be taking Miller’s spot for the remainder of Season 7.

-An insider told the website that Abby Lee Miller left in the middle of filming Dance Moms Season 7 that the producers had to bring in celebrity choreographer Laurieann Gibson to teach the girls.
+An insider told the website that Abby Lee Miller left in the middle of filming Dance Moms Season 7, and that the producers had to bring in celebrity choreographer Laurieann Gibson to teach the girls.
 Gibson reportedly filmed for three weeks and was supposed to shoot for another episode when the ALDC coach returned.
 Miller, however, did not make filming easy as she came back with a list of demands, including kicking Gibson out of the set and asking people never to mention the word “jail.”

-In an interview with Access Hollywood, Abby Lee Miller explained that her departure was never about the money but respect.
+In an interview with Access Hollywood, Abby Lee Miller explained that her departure was never about the money, but respect.
 Even after all the effort she has put in, Miller felt like she was never appreciated.
 The stress of always being in front of the camera, feeling like there’s no privacy, also took a toll on her mental health.

 “I’m trying to put my Spanx on or my bra or come out of the bathroom and there’s a camera and a boom [microphone] and this producer in my face.
 That’s why I’m a raving lunatic, when you see the show, because they’re in the bedroom.
 They know how to push my buttons but it’s gone beyond that, to the point where it is so offensive as a woman.
 I think it’s detrimental to my health, to my mental health, to everything.
 It’s awful.
 There’s no privacy, there’s no respect.”